Meet Our Instructors

 LeAnn Hale

-She earned her Bachelor of Arts from West Virginia University in 1993 and her Art Education Certification from Sam Houston State University in 1999.
+She earned her Bachelor of Arts and Sciences from West Virginia University in 1993 and her Art Education Certification from Sam Houston State University in 1999.
 Her mission is to equip children with the tools of creativity, so they are able to express themselves visually with confidence.

 LeAnn opened the Purple Turtle in the fall of 2000 and has been enjoying it ever since.
-The studio provides young artists with after-school classes, homeschool art education and , programming for students with special needs.
-The studio is also known for its, adult sessions, art parties and corporate events.
+The studio provides young artists with after-school classes, homeschool art education and programming for students with special needs.
+The studio is also known for its adult sessions, art parties and corporate events.

-Before opening the Purple Turtle, LeAnn was the art teacher at Johnson Elementary School for five years and contributed to their designation as a Blue Ribbon School – which recognizes schools where students perform at very high levels or where significant improvements are being made in students' academic achievements.
-She has worked for many summer art programs: Girl Scout Camp, Brazos Valley Arts’ Council and Boy’s and Girl’s Club of the Brazos Valley, Camp Millican and Art’s for Everyone.
+Before opening the Purple Turtle, LeAnn was the art teacher at Johnson Elementary School for five years and contributed to their designation as a Blue Ribbon School which recognizes schools where students perform at very high levels or where significant improvements are being made in students’ academic achievements.
+She has worked for many summer art programs: Girl Scouts, Brazos Valley Arts’ Council and Boy’s and Girl’s Club of the Brazos Valley, Camp Millican and Art’s for Everyone.
 Her love for summer programming continues at the studio, with routinely hosting popular sold-out Summer Art Camps.
 She was a classroom art instructor for One Day Academy from 2017-2022, providing high level art instruction to students.

 LeAnn and her students often collaborate with the Biodiversity Research and Teaching Collections at Texas A&M University on projects funded by the National Science Foundation, providing unique learning and interdisciplinary experiences that are a fusion of science and art.
-Their collaborative broader impacts projects have been showcased at the SEAD Gallery in Downtown Bryan and at the Memorial Student Center’s Reynolds Gallery on Texas A&M Campus.
+Their collaborative broader impact projects have been showcased at the SEAD Gallery in Downtown Bryan and at the Memorial Student Center’s Reynolds Gallery on the Texas A&M Campus.

 Russell Marcontell